Axion Searches with Two Superconducting Radio-frequency Cavities: Physics Reach

 In our setup, however, we assume $\omega_1$ is removed from $\omega_0$ or multiples of it.
 In this case, the leakage again will be suppressed by the spectral overlap between the spectator mode (which is set by the source) and the signal mode.
-It is likely that the impurities will be dissipative to some degree, leading to a broadening of the spectrum of the generated currents.
+Employing an ultra narrow source may also help mitigating nonlinear leakage in our setup.
+Note, however, that if the source of nonlinearity are impurities, these may also be dissipative to some degree, leading to a broadening of the spectrum of the generated currents.
 On general grounds we can limit the loss rate from the spectator mode to any source to $\omega_0/Q_0$.
-The signal mode, also by assumption, has a high $Q_1$ and thus its coupling to dissipative impurities are also suppressed.
-A naive guess is that the leakage power would be suppressed by the product of the two quality factors.
-In the end, however, a measurement of leakage effects is likely straightforward to conduct, say, in the absence of modes in the emitter.
+The signal mode, also by assumption, has a high $Q_1$ and thus its coupling to dissipative impurities is also suppressed.
+In this case a naive guess is that the leakage power would be suppressed by the product of the two quality factors.
+In addition, nonlinear transfer of power to the signal mode may also be suppressed by minimizing the spatial integral in Equation~(\ref{eq:E1})~\cite{Berlin:2019ahk}.
+Interestingly, a suppression factor of the coupling between two nearly degenerate modes has been achieved in some cases~\cite{Ballantini:2005am}.

+Given the dependence of these effects on the material science, an experimental and material theory effort is warranted.
+Nonlinear response may be studied for various material samples that with different fabrication techniques and with different surface treatments\footnote{Such studies have been initiated within the SQMS NQI center at Fermilab.}.
+The leakage effects in the receiver can also be studied in the experiment itself, in the absence of a powered emitter.